StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

 The TLS protocol is everywhere.
-The Secure Socket Layer implementation initially developed for the Mozilla browser has evolved into one of the most prominent standard.
-It is used massively on HTTPS and all over the place to encrypt communication.
+The Secure Socket Layer implementation initially developed for the Mozilla browser has evolved into one of the most prominent standards.
+It is widely used in HTTPS and other communications protocols to encrypt communication.
 Yes, encrypt, which for network security is equivalent to say hide all the juicy details.

 But there is still information that can be extracted or built.
 This can be used for threat